jojo-codes/software-product-sprint/portfolio/README.md

+This repo contains [Joan John]'s portfolio and SPS projects.

 This directory is where you'll write all of your code!

 By default it contains a barebones portfolio web app.
 To run a local server,